Judge ruling over Harvard admission trial was rejected from school: report

 Judge Allison D. Burroughs on Monday gathered all the lawyers together for an off-the-record discussion about the email that was shared, according to the paper.

-She revealed that her application to Harvard was rejected, and instead attended Middlebury College where she graduated in 1983, the Times reported.
+She had previously revealed in pretrial proceedings that her application to Harvard was rejected, and instead attended Middlebury College where she graduated in 1983, the Times reported.
 Her father, Warren Burroughs, graduated from Harvard in 1947 before going in the insurance business.
 He died in 2015.

 Despite the email, both sides of the proceedings said they wanted Burroughs to remain on the case, which she has been working on since November 2014.